- Kazakh-British relations

 - Consular issues

-Kazakhstan is one of the most ethnically and religiously diverse in the world.
-This owes in part to its geography, situated in between the major world regions, but also to Soviet ethno-policies and the settlement of European migrants throughout the 20th century.
-Ethnic and religious tolerance has deep roots in Kazakhstan, and Kazakh nomads are known for their hospitality and openness to external influences.
+Kazakhstan is one of the most ethnically and religiously diverse countries in the world.
+This is in part a result of its unique geography, located at the centre of Eurasia, as well as the settlement of European and Asian migrants throughout the 20th century.
+Ethnic and religious tolerance is deeply embedded into Kazakh culture, and the country's nomadic heritage is based upon principles of hospitality and openness.